Online Casino Deposit Guide for Beginners

 To make a wire transfer, you will need the casino's official bank address and account name and the relevant IBAN and Swift Code/BIC numbers depending on the currency you are using.
 If it's a solid, legit online casino you will be able to do a wire transfer via any one of dozens of currencies.

 Western Union and Moneygram are third-party companies who handle wire transfers and money orders to recipients and companies across the world - and that includes many online casinos.
 The old-fashioned way to deposit, some may argue, but a wire transfer outlet like Western Union or Moneygram is good if you don't own a credit or debit card, or eWallets aren't accepted at your casino online.

 First, you will need to find a land-based store or outlet near where you live that carries the WU/Moneygram sign.
 Don't forget to bring ID, and the destination account details/address of the casino you are sending money too.
 You can pay by cash, check or card, and there will normally be a fee chargeable for using the service (although in some instances it can be waived).
 Services like Western Union will have slower process times than, say, a credit card, but maximum deposits can be much higher than a standard check or bank wire transfer.

-With low minimum deposits and instant load-up times, Ukash - if accepted in your jurisdiction - could be the best deposit solution for you.
-Quick and secure, Ukash is great if you don't own a credit or debit card.
-You can buy Ukash vouchers online or from a retailer - if you live near one - and it comes in tons of currencies.
+With low minimum deposits and instant load-up times, Paysafecard - if accepted in your jurisdiction - could be the best deposit solution for you.
+Quick and secure, Paysafecard is great if you don't own a credit or debit card.
+You can buy Paysafecard vouchers online or from a retailer - if you live near one - and it comes in tons of currencies.